Safety Policies and Procedures Manual

 4.3.a.i Policies

-Drivers must comply with state, University, and departmental policies (see Subsection 4.1).
+Drivers must comply with state, University, and departmental policies (see Section 4.1).
 Failure to follow these policies may result in disciplinary action, including deductions from salaries or other allowances due, suspension without pay, or termination of employment.

 4.3.a.i (A) Privately-Owned Vehicles (POVs)